An Oracle ULA (Oracle Unlimited License Agreement) is:

 Key Steps Leading Up to Certification (and when to do them):

-The day after signing: Itโs worth echoing that sentiment: as soon as a ULA begins, you should think about how to eventually get out of it.
+It’s worth echoing that sentiment: as soon as a ULA begins, you should think about eventually getting out of it.
 This means maintaining good deployment hygiene from day one.
-Itโs much easier to plan an exit if, throughout the ULA, you kept records.
+It’s much easier to plan an exit if, throughout the ULA, you kept records.

 Many companies coast through the term and then have a fire drill at the end.
 A smarter approach is continuous monitoring.
-Some even set internal checkpoints, like annually during a ULA, to simulate how many licenses theyโd have if it ended then โ this keeps them prepared.
+Some even set internal checkpoints, like annually during a ULA, to simulate how many licenses they’d have if it ended then – this keeps them prepared.

-Special CasesโWhen to plan even earlier: Plan well in advance if your company is considering a major move (like shifting to the cloud or a merger) that could occur near the end of the ULA.
-For example, if you foresee an acquisition that will bring in Oracle usage one year before the ULA ends, plan how to integrate that into certification.
+Plan well in advance if your company is considering a major move (like shifting to the cloud or a merger) that could occur near the end of the ULA.

-In conclusion, start planning early and revisit the plan often.
-At least 6 months’ lead time is advisedโ, with many tasks ideally kicked off a year prior.
+At least 6 months’ lead time is advised, with many tasks ideally kicked off a year prior.
 The more time you give yourself, the smoother the exit.

 One strategy is to treat the six-month-to-go mark as the point of no return when deciding to renew or exit.
 Before that, weigh your options, commit to a direction, and execute the necessary steps.